Submitting False Insurance Claims

 Recall that a prosecutor must prove someone set out to commit fraud.
 Also, recall the discussion above about all the confusion in the health care system procedures.

-If you are accused of filing multiple claims for the same procedure, was it fraud or oversight made by an office clerk?
+If you are accused of filing multiple claims for the same procedure, was it fraud or oversight by an office clerk?
 Perhaps there was a lack of intent to commit the offense.
-Maybe we can negotiate with the prosecutor for reduced charges or get the case dropped.
+We can negotiate with the prosecutor for reduced charges or get the case dropped, offering a glimmer of hope in what may seem like a dire situation.

-Through prefiling negotiations, we may be able to persuade the District Attorney from filing formal criminal charges in the first place, called a “DA reject.”
+Through prefiling negotiations, we may be able to persuade the District Attorney to file formal criminal charges in the first place, called a “DA reject.”

 Related Content: